KiwiCo Crates Review: Everything You Need to Know Before You Buy

 After melting the soap, my kids stirred until all the lumps were gone.
 Then we added mica powder and the kids were excited to see the shiny flakes in the soap.

-My kids had no problem pouring the soap in the crystal mold and I was glad to see that the mold was sturdy and stood up well.
+My kids had no problem pouring the soap into the crystal mold, and I was glad to see that it was sturdy and held up well.
 I was worried that the mold would tip over and all the soap and our hard work would seep out!

 Look how beautiful it is with the mica powder and the different colors!